All Tupperware links are affiliate links, meaning I receive a commission for items

 - A Catalog Party is where you provide the host with catalogs, brochures, and order forms.
 They collect the orders and return for you to submit.

-Consultants who have completed the Confident Start Program, or have been an active consultant for 14-weeks or more, are eligible for weekly incentives.
-These are usually exclusive Tupperware items that are only made available to consultants, either for free or for a minimal charge, when certain sales goals for the week are met.
-No consultant is required to participate, it is merely an added bonus for working your business.
+Representatives who have completed the Confident Start Program, or have been an active Rep for 14-weeks or more, are eligible for weekly incentives.
+These are usually exclusive Tupperware items that are only made available to Reps, either for free or for a minimal charge, when certain sales goals for the week are met.
+No Rep is required to participate, it is merely an added bonus for working your business.

 Like all companies, Tupperware has policies about how you promote and run your business.
 The rules are fairly straight forward, and I highly suggest you take a moment to look them over.

 Hopefully this has covered any questions you might have had so that you can make an informed decision about joining Tupperware.
-Should you decide to become a Tupperware consultant there are actual training programs in place to help guide you through understanding and launching your new business.
-These would be made available to you through the Tupperware consultant website, your organization, as well as your team.
+Should you decide to become a Tupperware Rep there are actual training programs in place to help guide you through understanding and launching your new business.
+These would be made available to you through the Tupperware Representative website, your organization, as well as your team.